admazzola/web3keypass-docs/index.md

 Usecases
 ========================================

 Why would another user purchase a token of your Keypass?
-Here are some examples:
+Here are some possible examples:

   * Your web server will allow users with your keypass token to access additional content on your website